msiebuhr/node-check/README.md

     check(object-literal)

-Returns an object on which you can chain tests.
+Returns an chainable object whereon the following functions can be used.

 .has(key)
 ---------